Skip to main content

 Inherited Property Transfer

-House still in your parent's name long after they died?
-Maybe its been 10-20 years?
-We see it all the time.
-You will have a hard time selling inherited real estate without clear title, and clear title requires probate or other legal procedures.
+House still in your parent's name years after they passed?
+You can't sell inherited real estate without clear title, and clear title requires probate or other legal procedures.
 We'll walk you through the fastest way to get proper ownership.

 • Property inherited years ago but never probated